CSCfi/csc-user-guide/docs/support/tutorials/python-usage-guide.md

     !!! info "Compatibility with virtual environments"
         Some older CSC modules are not compatible with Python virtual environments.
-We are still working to update those.
-        If you happen to be working with one of these modules, you need to use the `pip install --user` approach described on the other tab.
+We are still working to update these modules, so if you happen to be working with one of them, you need to use the `pip install --user` approach described on the other tab.

     ---